 5. Late registration, after September 15th \$ 5.00 Late registration, after September 22nd 10.00 Supplemental Examinations, each paper 10.00 Receipts for supplementals must be shown to the Dean's Office before the examination.
-1 Duplicate graduation diploma 10.00 Certified copy of student's record 1.00 Conferring degree in absentia 10.00 Ad eundem fee for students from another university entering any year above the First 10.00 Fine for late medical examination (see page 30)\$5.00 o r 10.00 6.
+Duplicate graduation diploma 10.00 Certified copy of student's record 1.00 Conferring degree in absentia 10.00 Ad eundem fee for students from another university entering any year above the First 10.00 Fine for late medical examination (see page 30)\$5.00 c or 10.00 6 Caution Money Every student is required to make a deposit of \$10.00

 Caution Money.
-Every student is required to make a deposit of \$10.00 as Caution Money to cover damage done to furniture, app aratus, books, etc. This amount, less deductions, is returned at the c lose of the session.
+Every student is required to make a deposit of \$10.00 as Caution Money to cover damage done to furniture, apparatus, books, etc. This amount, less deductions, is returned at the close of the session.

-- 7. A sessional fee of \$21.00 is payable by all men undergraduates and \$16.00 by all women undergraduates, for the support of student organizations, for the rinks and tennis courts and for admission to all home games under the control of the Athletics Board. - 8.
-Partial students pay \$3.00 for athletics and athletic grounds.
+7. A sessional fee of \$21.00 is payable by all men undergraduates and \$16.00 by all women undergraduates, for the support of student organizations, for the rinks and tennis courts and for admission to all home games under the control of the Athletics Board.

+8. Partial students pay \$3.0) for athletics and athletic grounds.
 If they desire such of the privileges of Section 7 as are open to them, an additional \$10.50 is charged for men students and \$8.50 for women students.

-9. Fees are due and payable at the Bursar's Office between the hours of 9 a.m. and 1 p.m. and 2.30 p.m. to 4 p.m. on the following dates :--- to Tuesday, September 15th or, if desired, fees may be remitted by mail before the above dates.
+Fees are due and payable at the Bursar's Office between the hours of 9 a.m. and 1 p.m. and 2.30 p.m. to 4 p.m. on the following dates:- First year Students-Tucsday, September 1st to or, if desired, fees may be remitted by mail before the above dates.
 The second instalment of tuition fees is due and payable on February 1st.
 An additional \$2.00 is charged for payment after the specified dates.